 The objective of creating additional storage (in the form of a dam) is to improve effective water management in the catchment.
+This would be achieved by, inter alia, being able to regulate runoff from important tributaries downstream of Tzaneen Dam, minimizing losses when the river is used as a conveyance and reallocate resources between river reaches.
 The following alternative sites for additional storage were investigated:

-- The raising of the Tzaneen Dam (now under further investigation); - Constructing a dam at other sites including at Hobson's Choice in the Letsitele River (not economically viable); and - The Nwamitwa Dam (now under further investigation)
+- The raising of the Tzaneen Dam (now under further investigation); - Constructing a dam at other sites including at Hobson's Choice in the Letsitele River (not economically viable); and

+• The Nwamitwa Dam (now under further investigation)